nhthn/nh-ugens/README.md

 - Permissive MIT license
 - No dependencies outside the C++ standard library
 - Bring your own real-time safe memory allocator (no unwanted `malloc` calls!)
-- Sample rate independence, with SR specified at run time, not compile tiime
+- Sample rate independence, with SR specified at run time, not compile time
 - Clean, readable source code for easy modification

+**NOTE:** I made this since I wanted a decent-sounding open source reverb I can use in SuperCollider and wanted to teach myself reverb design.
+Frankly it's not the greatest-sounding reverb ever made.
+(It has grainy/wobbly artifacts) I hope to revisit it in the future.

 ### Install